Amitambr/FinalProject/README.md

 Peptides that appear in both datasets are saved to caAtlas_matches.csv, allowing identification of microbial peptides already observed in tumor samples.

 This script extracts all possible 8–11 amino acid peptides from a FASTA file of protein sequences (idmapping_2025_06_29.fasta).
 It generates a peptide list formatted for MHCflurry binding prediction and saves it as peptides.csv.
 Non-standard amino acids (X, U, B) are excluded.
 Each peptide is paired with the specified MHC allele (e.g., HLA-A*02:01).

+This script filters MHCflurry prediction results to identify peptides with strong predicted binding to MHC class I molecules.
+It loads the full prediction table from predictions.csv and selects peptides with either an affinity below 500 nM or a percentile rank below 2%, indicating high binding strength.
+The resulting strong binders are saved to strong_peptides.csv, forming the basis for downstream validation against immune databases like IEDB and the Cancer Peptide Atlas.